cuzfrog/simple-cmd/README.md

 | Contextual help                                            | preciser help info       |
 | Command route             | no manually writing `if` ..  `else` or `match case` to route command      |

- There are so many tricky things to full-fill these features.
+ There are so many tricky things to be done to bring these features into reality.

 ### Goals I'm trying to achieve: